★★★★★ “An exceptional novel full of drama, suspense, and intrigue.”

 The last word echoed in Coral’s ears.
 Her body went ice cold.
-Her nightmares revolved around that single word spoken aloud, splitting her facade and exposing her core for the vultures of society.
+Her nightmares revolved around that single word spoken aloud, splitting her facade and exposing her core.
 The crowd just beyond the alley was suddenly far too near, far too interested in that word of judgment.
 Her throat constricted about labored, hazardous gasps.
 How did he know?
 Nobody should have known.

 Every moment of every day was lived in fear of this.
 Her mind flashed to disjointed scenes of her life.
 Her mother, pious and ignorantly brutal, reassuring her that no hemomancer could enter heaven.
 Wounds and blood peeled out of her, unstaunched.
 Middle school.
 Tamara.
 The hospital stay that brought them together.
 One by one, her lies and inconvenient, painted-over truths began to collapse her from within.
 “You don’t know anything about me,” she spat, searching in a panic for some argument to jam between them like a bit of upturned furniture.

 Apparently ignorant of—or perhaps enjoying—Coral’s turmoil, the man relaxed his shoulders.
 “Again, I’m sorry for tailing you for so far.
 It wasn’t my intention to scare you.
 The name’s Gavin.
 I’m a hemo, like you.”
 Coral’s stomach tightened at that.
 “But I suppose you already knew that.”
 He took another step toward her.